PremchandA/firstrepo/README.md

-Premchand sun rise in the east.
+Premchand Added an important fact.